sympy/sympy/doc/src/modules/physics/mechanics/joints.rst

 =====================================

 :mod:`sympy.physics.mechanics` provides a joints framework.
-The :obj:`joint<sympy.physics.mechanics.joint>` objects themselves are used are used to define connections between bodies (:class:`~.Particle`, :class:`~.RigidBody`).
+The :obj:`joint<sympy.physics.mechanics.joint>` objects themselves are used to define connections between bodies (:class:`~.Particle`, :class:`~.RigidBody`).
 This has been implemented such that it works well in combination with :class:`~.System` when forming the equations of motion.
 The main responsibility of the :obj:`joints<sympy.physics.mechanics.joint>` is to establish the kinematic relationships and do "book-keeping" for individual :obj:`joint<sympy.physics.mechanics.joint>` objects.
 In this context, "book-keeping" means keeping track of the relationships that of that joint.